Estimated reading time: 19 minutes

 Overnight stay: Hotel in Guwahati

 After the temple visit, continue to Guwahati Airport for our return journey.
-Finally, my 12 day Assam and Arunachal Trip came to an end and we return home with lots of memories of hills and valleys.
+Finally, my 12 day Assam and Arunachal Trip came to an end, and we returned home with lots of memories of hills and valleys.

 Tips from My Journey

-• ILP (Inner Line Permit) is mandatory.
+- An Inner Line Permit (ILP) is mandatory for visiting Arunachal Pradesh.
 Apply online or get help from a travel agent.

 Final Thoughts